Literature of Northern Ireland: Literature in Ulster Scots

 A somewhat diminished tradition of vernacular poetry survived into the 20th century in the work John Clifford (1900–1983) from East Antrim.

 A prolific writer and poet, W. F. Marshall (8 May 1888 – January 1959) was known as "The Bard of Tyrone", Marshall composed poems such as Hi Uncle Sam, Me an' me Da (subtitled Livin' in Drumlister), Sarah Ann and Our Son.
 He was a leading authority on Mid Ulster English (the predominant dialect of Ulster).

 In the late 20th century the Ulster Scots poetic tradition was revived, albeit often replacing the traditional Modern Scots orthographic practice with a series of contradictory idiolects.
 James Fenton's poetry, at times lively, contented, wistful, is written in contemporary Ulster Scots, mostly using a blank verse form, but also occasionally the Habbie stanza.
 He employs an orthography that presents the reader with the difficult combination of eye dialect, dense Scots, and a greater variety of verse forms than employed hitherto.

 Philip Robinson's (born 1946) writing has been described as verging on "post-modern kailyard".
 He has produced a trilogy of novels Wake the Tribe o Dan (1998), The Back Streets o the Claw (2000) and The Man frae the Ministry (2005), as well as story books for children Esther, Quaen o tha Ulidian Pechts and Fergus an tha Stane o Destinie, and two volumes of poetry Alang the Shore (2005) and Oul Licht, New Licht (2009).

 The polarising effects of the politics of the use of English and Irish language traditions limited academic and public interest until the studies of John Hewitt from the 1950s onwards.
 Further impetus was given by more generalised exploration of non-"Irish" and non-"English" cultural identities in the latter decades of the 20th century.

 Michael Longley has experimented with Ulster Scots for the translation of Classical verse, as in his 1995 collection The Ghost Orchid.
 Longley has spoken of his identity as a Northern Irish poet: "some of the time I feel British and some of the time I feel Irish.
 But most of the time I feel neither and the marvellous thing about the Good Friday agreement was that it allowed me to feel more of each if I wanted to."
 He was awarded the Queen's Gold Medal for Poetry in 2001.

 A team in Belfast has begun translating portions of the Bible into Ulster Scots.
 The Gospel of Luke was published in 2009 by The Ullans Press.

+Regarding prose-writing, many stories and novels follow the kailyard style.
+This is when the story is told in English but the dialogue is written in Ulster Scots.